MikeTannenbaum/mtdc-2022/_posts/2013-06-27-how-do-you-spend-your-days.md

 title: How Do You Spend Your Days?
 date: 2013-06-27T17:33:51-04:00
 author: Mike Tannenbaum
-excerpt: "I’m sick of people asking the mundane, “so what do you do?” immediately upon meeting someone new.
-Here's how a 92 year-old man I barely knew shifted my perspective and gave me a great conversation starter."
+excerpt: I’m sick of people asking the mundane, “so what do you do?” immediately upon meeting someone new.
+Here's how a 92 year-old man I barely knew shifted my perspective and gave me a great conversation starter.
 layout: post
 guid: http://s288772430.onlinehome.us/?p=79
 permalink: /how-do-you-spend-your-days